balcortex/100_days_code_web_development/README.md

 ## Day 113 - 2024/01/10

 Today I learned about the `th` element (table header) and how to style entire rows.

+## Day 114 - 2024/01/12

+Today I learned how to define columns in HTML tables to apply style, using the colgroup element.